danielgallas/football-sweepstake/Readme.md

 - DONE - Responsive login page (frontend, backend and database)
 - DONE - The guessing page - with autosave and a submit button, for all final users to submit.
 - DONE - Navigation for all users to see all guesses - per match, per user and a results table (which shows who is winning).
 Results will be pushed by the admin
-- Redesign of the website (responsive)
+- DONE - Redesign of the website (responsive)
+- Improve features by implementing menu
 - Full automation, with results being updated automatically (I will have to either find an API or try to build some sort of scrapper)

 #### LATER:

-- put isLoading functionality in the DisplayResults component
-- issue JWT tokens
-- persist JWT tokens (refresh tokens)
-- create validators for register/login
-- handle server errors

 #### DONE:

+- Dashboard: Add POINTS in the column table
+- SetUsers: load all data here and pass it on downwards with useContext
+- Have a page for users to update results:
+- THIS NOW: FInd out why results is not working with teste user that has 38 rounds.
+Error message: react-dom.production.min.js:189 TypeError: Cannot read properties of undefined (reading 'round') Admin.js:139:58
 - THIS NOW: find a way to add username to the store (the username will now come from useParams id)
 - change backend so that post now changes to update - and so that all items in matches2 are ADDED to mongoDB scores, and do not REPLACE mongoDB scores
 - Rightside: Updates on the app + Twitter widget
 - Fix problems (sizes, fonts, etc.)
 - Redo the setuser page with new design - correct routes